steverzag/audit-demo/README.md

 For reference implementations, see [UserAudit.cs](AuditDemo.API/Data/Models/Audit/UserAudit.cs) and [TaskAudit.cs](AuditDemo.API/Data/Models/Audit/TaskAudit.cs).
 These files demonstrate how to set up auditing for different entities within the solution.

 > **Note:** Do not pass the entity to be audited directly to `AuditingEntity<T>`.
 Doing so will result in an entity configuration exception.
 Instead, create a separate audit entity that inherits from `AuditingEntity<T>` and configure it accordingly.

+> **Tip:**
+> On other hand, this project implements a basic use of .NET Channels to highlight how auditing operations can be processed in the background.
+By offloading audit logging to a background job, the application improves user experience and reduces wait times for API requests.

+## About Migrations

+### Auditing Table Structure

+Each auditing table uses the `audit` schema and includes all columns from the corresponding audited entity, plus the following additional fields:

+- **AuditId**: Unique identifier for each audit record.
+- **AuditOperation**: Indicates the type of operation (`Create`, `Update`, or `Delete`).
+- **AuditedAt**: Timestamp of when the audit entry was created.
+- **PreviousState**: JSON representation of the entity's state before the change.
+- **EndingState**: JSON representation of the entity's state after the change.

+The `PreviousState` and `EndingState` fields are designed to capture the full state of the entity before and after each operation.
+To ensure these JSON snapshots remain compatible with your C# types—even after schema changes such as column renames, additions, or removals—the project includes a custom [Migration SQL Generator](AuditDemo.API/Migrations/CustomOperations/AppMigrationSqlGenerator.cs).
+This tool updates the JSON representations during migrations, but may increase migration times for large databases.

+> **Note:**
+> If you do not require this advanced JSON state tracking, you can disable it by removing the related configuration from the `OnConfiguring` method in `AppDbContext`.